Where to place housing for people

 Location is an important factor for a successful housing project for people with chemical or electrical sensitivities.
 This article discusses what to consider and issues to be aware of.

-Keywords: siting environmentally safe housing, chemical sensitivity, MCS, electrical sensitivity
+Keywords: siting, environmental housing, healthy housing, chemical sensitivity, MCS, electrical sensitivity

 Location is important